 Mexico City offers a lively and borderline chaotic experience.
 It is incredibly busy and definitely not the place to visit if you are looking for a relaxing escape from the action.
 Largely because of this vibe, the city has earned a bit of a reputation as not being a safe destination to visit.

-Unfortunately, this reputation does hold some truth.
+Unfortunately, Mexico City’s criminal reputation does hold some truth.
 The busy city comes with a fairly high level of street crime, and violent crime also exists in some areas.
 So, while this concern for safety is founded there are a few safety tips to consider so that you can explore the amazing city fear-free!

 First and foremost, remain vigilant.
 As with most busy cities frequented by tourists, there is a lot of opportunistic crime.
 Keep your wits about you, and don’t wear flashy clothing and jewelry.
 Avoid walking at night, rather call an Uber or a cab.
 Be smart about where you go, for example, avoid certain neighborhoods such as Tepito.
 Also, avoid using the ATM at night time.